Updated: July 31, 2023

 Be more aware of the people and circumstances that influence your everyday thoughts and actions, and then consciously remove yourself and avoid those situations that contribute nothing to the attainment of your goals.

 5. Strengthen your willpower.

 Staying focused on your goal and having the discipline to follow through is a test of your willpower.
 Self-mastery is about self-control – and always finding the strength to push further every day.

 Remember that willpower is often strongest at the beginning – so always use that opportunity to make the biggest change; then use the positive results as momentum for your next burst of willpower.

-Your goals in life are but a sum of different goals, which can likewise be broken down to smaller, everyday goals.
-Self-mastery is about making sure that those little tasks gets done.
+Your goals in life are but a sum of different goals, which can likewise be broken down into smaller, everyday goals.
+Self-mastery is about making sure that those little tasks get done.

-Self-mastery, like any skill, needs time, conscious effort and constant practice.
-But I assure you, that once you’ve achieved it, life will become easier – better.
+Self-mastery, like any skill, needs time, a conscious effort, and constant practice.
+But I assure you that once you’ve achieved it, life will become easier.
+Life becomes better.